-Membership consists of nine voting members; seven elected by the faculty, at least one from each division, and two students elected by the Student Government Association.
-In addition to the Provost, ex-officio members with voice but not vote are the Registrar, the Library Director, the Dean of Academic Life, and the Dean for Institutional Assessment and Academic Planning.
+Membership consists of seven voting members; five elected by the faculty, at least one from each division, and two students elected by the Student Government Association.
+In addition to the provost, ex-officio members with voice but not vote are the registrar, the library director, the dean of academic life.

 - a.
 To exercise jurisdiction over the curriculum, including, but not limited to, approval of College Catalog courses, approval of designations used to satisfy General Academic Requirements, and, in cooperation with Academic Policy Committee, oversight of the process for assessing the effectiveness of the General Academic Requirements. - b.
-To receive suggestions for course changes and significant changes in the requirements or structure of any major or minor and make appropriate recommendations for faculty action.

-c.
-To act in an advisory capacity and make recommendations to the President and Provost, especially on student appeals for waivers of academic regulations pertaining to curriculum requirements.
+To receive suggestions for course changes and significant changes in the requirements or structure of any major or minor and make appropriate recommendations for faculty action. - c.
+To act in an advisory capacity and make recommendations to the president and provost, especially on student appeals for waivers of academic regulations pertaining to curriculum requirements.